 If you want to install an LPG or CNG fuel system in your vehicle, the system must comply with an approved standard:

-LPG systems installed after 1 July 2005 must comply with AS/NZS 1425 (external link) LP Gas for fuel systems for vehicle engines.
+LPG systems installed after 1 July 2005 must comply with:

 We recommend that you have the system installed professionally.
 And, before you can use your vehicle, you need to obtain:

 Most professional installers are authorised by Waka Kotahi NZ Transport Agency to issue these certificates.

 Once the LPG or CNG system is installed, an authorised vehicle inspector must inspect the vehicle to ensure that the LPG/CNG system meets the required standards.
 The inspector will then certify the installation and issue you with an installation certificate.

 The standards also require an installation compliance plate for each LPG/CNG container.
 These plates are attached to the inside of the engine bay.

 The inspector will also issue you with an inspection certificate – this is valid for one year.
 As long as the LPG/CNG system remains in working order, regardless of whether you actually use the system, you’ll need to obtain a new inspection certificate every 12 months.